RefurbishedCommodore/Peripherals/Disk Drives/Commodore 1541/Assy 250442/PCB No 251830 REV A/Ser. No. DA4 107589/README.md

     <img src="Images/ProfDOS_02.jpeg" alt="Description" width="1000">
 </p>

+**NOTE:** For the Professional DOS to function, the old DOS-ROM IC must be removed (901229-05 in UB4).

 ## Moving some capacitors

 To be able to install the mainboard and breakout PCBs, some ceramic capacitors needs to be moved from the top side of the 1541 mainboard to the bottom side: **C24**, **C27** and **C28**.
 This is to make room for the PCBs to fit properly.
 See pictures below.